 In the end credits, Mike Myers' name appears next to a photo of Gilda Radner at Studio 54.
 When Myers was a boy, he played Radner's son in a Canadian television commercial, and both were cast members of Saturday Night Live (1975) (at different times).

 In February 2015, a one hundred five minute Director's Cut of the film, which includes over thirty minutes of footage from the original shoot which has never been seen in any previous cut, and deleting all but a few seconds of the studio-dictated re-shot footage, was screened in the Panorama section of the 65th Berlin International Film Festival.
 Mark Christopher has claimed that this version will be released on DVD and digitally some time in 2015.

-Though set in New York, the majority of this film was actually shot in Toronto, Canada in 1997.
+Though set in New York City, the majority of this film was actually shot in Toronto, Ontario in 1997.
 Principal photography for this movie was filmed during September, October and November 1997.
 Re-shoots of the picture were filmed in June 1998 only about two months before the film was due to launch in late August 1998.
-This additional photography was shot in New York and cast were not told the content of the scenes.
-The additional filming was conducted due to the poor results from early test screenings.
-Ultimately, 45 minutes of the original film was replaced with 25 minutes of new footage, the running time went from a two hour version to one around an hour and a half.
+This additional photography was shot in New York City, and cast were not told the content of the scenes.
+The additional filming was conducted, due to the poor results from early test screenings.
+Ultimately, forty-five minutes of the original film was replaced with twenty-five minutes of new footage.
+The running time went from a two hour version to one around an hour and a half.

-This film was released in the same year as another disco movie, The Last Days of Disco.
-Production of that film was accelerated in order to get it released before 54 which it beat to theaters by about three months.
+This film was released in the same year as another disco movie, The Last Days of Disco (1998).
+Production of that film was accelerated in order to get it released before 54 (1998) which it beat to theaters by about three months.